alfert/propcheck/README.md

 ```

 Per default, the counter examples file is stored in the build directory (`_build`),
 independent from the build environment.

 ## Links to other documentation

-The guides for PropEr are an essential set of documents to make use of `PropCheck`
+The guides for PropEr are an essential set of documents to make full use of `PropCheck`

 * http://proper.softlab.ntua.gr/index.html
 * http://proper.softlab.ntua.gr/Tutorials/